kessler/node-bcat/README.md

   --ansiBackground, --ansiBg  change the background when displaying ansi  [default: "#000000"] --backgroundColor, --bg     change the background color in the browser  [default: "#ffffff"]
 ```
+An available port between 8080 - 8181 will be automatically picked if --port is not specified
 ## example
 ```
 > npm install -g bcat